Scan Science and Technology

 Abstract The first systematic experimental study of the combined influences of wind speed (0–9 m/s), Aperture Ratio (0.33–1) and tilt angle (15°–45°) on the mixed (free and forced) convective heat losses from a heated cavity, is presented.
 The cylindrical cavity is heated by 16 individually temperature-controlled heating elements in the open section of a wind tunnel.
 Heat flux distribution and total heat losses from the cavity were measured.
 A complex inter-dependence was found between Aperture Ratio, wind speed and convective heat losses.
 In particular, the total heat losses can vary by up to ∼75% by varying the Aperture Ratio from 0.33 to 0.75, for no wind condition, but the effect of Aperture Ratio is decreased as wind speed is increased.
 The tilt angle was found to have a small effect on the heat losses relative to the Aperture Ratio and wind speed.
 Nevertheless, the average minimum mixed heat loss for various wind speeds occurs for a tilt angle of between 15° and 30° for a downward tilting solar tower system.

-Shunpei Yamazaki – 2nd expert on this subject based on the ideXlab platform
+Shunpei Yamazaki – One of the best experts on this subject based on the ideXlab platform.

 42‐2: Low Power Consumption 8K Liquid Crystal Display with Oxide Semiconductor/Oxide Conductor Pixel (Transparent Pixel)SID Symposium Digest of Technical Papers, 2017Co-Authors: Manabu Sato, Daisuke Kurosaki, Yasutaka Nakazawa, Kenichi Okazaki, Junichi Koezuka, Kazunori Watanabe, Koji Kusunoki, Tetsuji Ishitani, Kei Takahashi, Shunpei YamazakiAbstract: